Occipital Neuralgia Overview

 Occipital neuralgia is a form of headache that is characterized by pain in the areas supplied by the occipital nerves, such as the upper neck, the back of the head, and behind the ears.
 The pain that is experienced in occipital neuralgia tends to be sharp and piercing in nature, lasting seconds to minutes at a time.
-The occipital nerves run from the area where the spinal column meets the neck up to the scalp at the back of the head.
+The occipital nerves run from the upper cervical spine up to the scalp on the back of the head.
 Patients with occipital neuralgia can experience pain in front of the head via connections between occipital and trigeminal nerves.

 Occipital Neuralgia Symptoms

 Pain associated with occipital neuralgia is usually described as sharp, shooting, or stabbing pain beginning in the upper neck around the base of the skull and spreading up toward the scalp at the back of the head.
 Pain usually lasts a few seconds to a few minutes and is severe in intensity.
-Your scalp may also be tender to the touch.
+Your scalp may also be tender or sensitive to the touch.

 Occipital Neuralgia Treatments

 The following may be used to treat occipital neuralgia: